Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/ms/add-access-controls.md

 6. Confirm a Conference can be successfully deleted from the list

 ### Step 10.
 Configure the roles in `entando.json`
-Entando can automatically add roles to your client (see [the notes below](#notes) for different client options) when your microservice is deployed.
+Villanova can automatically add roles to your client (see [the notes below](#notes) for different client options) when your microservice is deployed.

 1. Modify `entando.json` by adding the following line to the `microservices/conference-ms`:
 ```json